domiyanyue/my_notes/move_semantics_rvalue_reference.md

 # Move Semantics and Rvalue Reference in C++

 Move semantic and rvalue references are two advanced and confusing features added in C++11.
 In this article, I will explain what they are and why are they needed.
-Let's start with one of the main problem they are trying to tackle.
+Let's start with the main problem they are trying to tackle.

 ## Problem: Unnecessary Copy of Objects